First of all, CONGRATULATIONS!

 If you really can’t splurge right now, you can get by recording your microphone using Apple headphones, or recording with your computer in a quiet room.
 There are editing programs that can help improve your sound quality in post-production.

-The lesson here is to use your judgement.
-Test to your sound and ask yourself if you would be able to tolerate it for 30 minutes to over an hour.
+The lesson here is to use your judgment.
+Test your sound and ask yourself if you would be able to tolerate it for 30 minutes to over an hour.
 If it’s unpleasant for you, it will be unpleasant for your listeners.
 Don’t risk it.

 Podcast Distribution: Anchor